 Alison, James.
 The Joy of Being Wrong: Original Sin Through Easter Eyes.
 New York: Crossroad, 1998.
 Paper, 323 pages.
 This original work of theological anthropology looks at Original Sin in the light of the Resurrection and, from this point of view, is able to read all the major doctrines of Christianity from the order of discovery.
 Sebastian Moore says in his foreword, “One should, one can, never say of a theological work that it is the definitive statement on its subject.
 But very occasionally one is tempted to do so, and this book represents that temptation in acute form.”

 Alison, James.
 Knowing Jesus.
 Springfield, IL: Templegate Publishers, 1994.
 Paper, 114 pages.
-A wonderful expression of basic Christian theology based on the perspective of the victim as vindicated by God through the Resurrection.
+Alison’s first book: A wonderful expression of basic Christian theology based on the perspective of the victim as vindicated by God through the Resurrection.
 It is an excellent and readable introduction to the Girardian thought-process for the Christian faith.

 Alison, James.
 On Being Liked.
 New York: Herder & Herder, 2004.
 Paper, 168 pages.
-Description from the back cover: “Alison takes us step-by-step through a bold adventure of re-imagining the central axis of the Christian story, not as ‘How does God deal with sin?’ but as ‘How do we take up God’s invitation to share in the act of creation?’.
-All the while, to our growing astonishment and wonder, we discover ourselves as liked — not only loved — in the eyes of God.”
+From the back cover: “Alison takes us step-by-step through a bold adventure of re-imagining the central axis of the Christian story, not as ‘How does God deal with sin?’ but as ‘How do we take up God’s invitation to share in the act of creation?’.”
+With questions of religion and homosexuality on the front pages again, and debates raging about the nature of marriage and the ordination of priests, James Alison invites us into deep, lucid reflection about God, the wonder of creation, and the way that God not only loves but likes every one of us.
 Says Richard Rohr OFM: “Intellectual dynamite and spiritual joy.”

 Alison, James.
 Raising Abel: The Recovery of the Eschatological Imagination.
 New York: Crossroad, 1996, 2000.
 Paper, 203 pages.
-Alison focuses his Girardian acumen to the subject of eschatology. “…an exceptional book, with soaring power.” — René Girard
+Alison focuses his Girardian acumen to the subject of eschatology, with the thesis of how the Judeo-Christian “eschatological imagination” develops out of the Hebrew “apocalyptic imagination.”
+Raising Abel is a theological exploration of a huge change of mind: the change which the apostolic group underwent as a result of the Resurrection — and how that paradigm can transform the world today. “…an exceptional book, with soaring power.” — René Girard

 Alison, James.
 Undergoing God: Dispatches from the Scene of a Break-in.
 New York: Continuum, 2006.
 Paper: 160 pages.
-The collection of essays includes the topics: monotheism, “Worship in a Violent World,” atonement, Romans 1, and more.
+The third of Alison’s collection of essays includes the topics: monotheism, “Worship in a Violent World,” atonement, Romans 1, and more.
+Perhaps James Keenan has put it most memorably: “Not since C.S.
+Lewis has an English Christian summoned his readers into such holy conversations.”
+And Andrew Sullivan has spoken for the community most touched by Alison’s work: “a rich resource for gay Catholics trying to reconcile their own deep and profound faith with the hostility of the hierarchy.”
 “Undergoing God sets our comfortable worlds on a new axis.” — Martin Laird

 Astell, Ann W., and Goodhart, Sandor, eds.
 Sacrifice, Scripture, & Substitution: Readings in Ancient Judaism and Christianity.
 South Bend, IN: University of Notre Dame Press, 2011.
 Paper, 424 pages.
 An excellent collection of essays on Scripture from a Girardian perspective.
 Contributors: Sandor Goodhart, Ann W. Astell, Rene Girard, Thomas Ryba, Michael Fishbane, Bruce Chilton, Robert Daly, S.J., Alan F. Segal, Louis H. Feldman, Erich S. Gruen, Stuart D. Robertson, Matthew Pattillo, Steven Stern, Chris Allen Carter, William Morrow, William Martin Aiken, Gerard Rosse, Christopher S. Morrissey, Poong-In Lee, and Anthony Bartlett.